kdegeek/nextcloud-door-estimator/README.md

 ## 📋 Prerequisites

-> ⚠️ **npm 10 Compatibility Warning:**
-> If you are using **npm 10.x**, you may encounter compatibility issues with some dependencies or build tools.
-> - If you experience build errors or unexpected issues, it is recommended to downgrade to **npm 9** (`npm install -g npm@9`).
-> - Known issues with npm 10 include stricter peer dependency resolution and changes to the lockfile format.
-> - See the install scripts and documentation for details and workarounds.

-- **Node.js**: Version 16 or higher is required in the container to build the Vue 3 frontend.
+- **Node.js**: Version 20 or higher is required to build and run the frontend.
-  - To install Node.js v16+ in Ubuntu/Debian containers:
+  - To install Node.js v20+ in Ubuntu/Debian containers:
     ```bash
-    curl -fsSL https://deb.nodesource.com/setup_16.x | bash - && apt-get install -y nodejs
+    curl -fsSL https://deb.nodesource.com/setup_20.x | bash - && apt-get install -y nodejs
     ```
-  - Verify installation with `node -v` (should be 16.x or higher).
+  - Verify installation with `node -v` (should be 20.x or higher).

+- **npm**: Version 10 or higher is required.
+  - Verify installation with `npm -v` (should be 10.x or higher).

 - **NextCloud**: Version 25 or higher
 - **PHP**: Version 8.0 or higher